aplatkouski/numeric-matrix-processor/README.md

  1. Add support calculating the determinant of a matrix.

+## Stage 6: Inverse matrix

+ - [x] Youtube: [Inverse of a Matrix][]
+ - [x] Youtube: [Inverse of a 2x2 Matrix using Adjoint][]
+ - [x] Youtube: [Inverse of a 3x3 Matrix using Adjoint][]

+### Objectives
+ 1. Add support finding the inverse of a matrix
+ 2. Implement a method that prints a matrix in a readable way so that every column is correctly aligned and all elements are rounded to a fixed number of digits.

 [Essence of linear algebra]: https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab
 [Matrices – Minors and Cofactors]: https://www.youtube.com/watch?v=KMKd993vG9Q
+[Inverse of a Matrix]: https://www.youtube.com/watch?v=AMLUikdDQGk
+[Inverse of a 2x2 Matrix using Adjoint]: https://www.youtube.com/watch?v=HYWeEx21WWw
+[Inverse of a 3x3 Matrix using Adjoint]: https://www.youtube.com/watch?v=xfhzwNkMNg4